Which Half of Your Advertising Budget Are You Wasting?

 • Landing page conversion rate

+Who cares if thousands of people see your ad if no one clicks on it?
 Who cares if people click on your ad if 96% of them bounce from your landing page?

 High bounce rates indicate a misalignment between your ad content and your target page content.
-Low landing page conversion with low bounce rates may indicate a misalignment between the value you’re offering and the call to action (in other words, you may want to try ungating your content).
+Low landing page conversion with low bounce rates may indicate a misalignment between the value you’re offering and the call to action (in other words, you may want to try updating your content).

-Useful later stage metrics to use in the weeks after launching a campaign include opportunity and pipeline influence.
-We also like to use marketing qualified accounts or engagement generated as a success measure.
+Useful later-stage metrics to use in the weeks after launching a campaign include opportunity and pipeline influence.
+We also like to use marketing-qualified accounts or engagement generated as a success measure.

-Make sure you are using multi-touch models to calculate whether an opportunity is opened or pipeline is added after someone interacts with your content or ad.
+Make sure you are using multi-touch models to calculate whether an opportunity is opened or a pipeline is added after someone interacts with your content or ad.
 If you’re relying on a last-touch model, you’re missing a lot of important information!

 Industry Benchmarks